articles Ratings /ratings/en/research/articles/240502-european-utilities-the-rating-relevance-of-net-zero-commitments-13034558 content esgSubNav

 • Those with ambitious green strategies such as Enel SpA, which has a higher scope 3 footprint and is committed to transforming its gas supply business by 2040 and achieving net zero.

 Reduction of downstream scope 3 emissions does not only depend upon the will of utilities.
 They are mostly influenced by society and national policies.
 Companies are therefore typically reluctant to commit to scope 3 targets.
 Still, we note that Fortum has a much more proximate commitment to neutral scope 3 emissions, it aims to do so already by 2030, than other rated European companies, which look at 2040-2050.
 At this stage we do not factor in significant downside for the other companies we rate.
-This is because of a lack of visibility and transmit into ratings.
+This is because of a lack of visibility and uncertainty about the pace of emergence of those risks, as shown in chart 1.
 This is, however, likely over time to be increasingly of importance also for networks.
 However, as risk becomes more visible, rating impacts may start building up as we gain clarity on company actions or lack thereof.
 This could be through analysis of businesses, credit metrics, and management.

 • Where the emissions take place (e.g., in jurisdictions with less stringent net-zero policies than in Europe, as is the case for Engie);